aviclu/CDLM/README.md

 * Implementation of the CDMLM pretraining, based on the *Huggingface* code (in `pretraining` dir).
 * Code for finetuning over cross-document coreference resolution (in `cross_encoder` dir).
 * Code for finetuning over multi-document classification tasks (in `CDA` dir).
-* Note that we executed experiments also over the multi-hop question answering task, using the *HotpotQA* dataset.
+* Code for the attention analysis over the sampled ECB+ dataset (in `attention_analysis` dir).
-The code that we used for this simulation, including the rest of the instractions, appears [here](https://github.com/armancohan/longformer/tree/hotpotqa).
+* Code for finetuning over the multi-hop question answering task, using the *HotpotQA* dataset, including instructions, appears [here](https://github.com/armancohan/longformer/tree/hotpotqa).

 ---
 ## Pretrained Model Usage